 By Hanne Stedje / Sogn Avis

 Published: 07th of January 2020, at 07:31

-Emilie (29) is a student and newly appointed hotel manager: – Almost unreal
+Emilie (29), student and newly appointed hotel manager: – Almost unreal

 – I am incredibly grateful for this opportunity!

 Emilie Pellegrino (29) has a very exciting new year ahead of her, since she has been newly appointed as hotel manager at what is now called the Leikanger Hotel.

 – It is absolutely fantastic, I’m really looking forward to getting properly started.
 She is in no way new to the hotel.
 Emilie has worked here since her first summer job as a 14 – 15 year-old.
 She has since helped solve most of the tasks such a hotel has to handle.